 The Post and Telegraphs Committee reported to the government in 1953 and recommended the establishment of a limited TV service initially in Dublin.
-It argued for State control financed by advertisements and license fee.
-A further report was submitted to government in 1956 which once again favoured establishing a domestic television service.
+It argued for State control financed by advertisements and license fees.
+A further report was submitted to the government in 1956, which once again favoured establishing a domestic television service.

 It was decided in October 1957 to establish a television service as soon as possible under public control without cost to the Exchequer.
 A certain proportion of programs were to have a public service character.
 A Commission looked at the matter in 1958 at the behest of the Minister for Finance.

-The Broadcasting Act 1960 established the Radio Eireann Authority which later became that Radio Telefis Eireann Authority.
+The Broadcasting Act of 1960 established the Radio Eireann Authority, which later became the Raidio Telefis Eireann Authority.
 It was given wide latitude to run the new service.
 The government retained a certain input.

 The Authority was obliged to bear in mind the aim of restoring the national language and promoting and developing national culture.
-Current affairs and matters which were subject of controversy should be presented objectively, impartially without expression of the Authorities’ view.
+Current affairs and matters which were subject to controversy should be presented objectively and impartially without expression of the Authorities’ view.

-Section 31 which later in an amended form, became more controversial enabled the government to direct the Authority, prohibiting broadcasting specified material.
+Section 31, which later, in an amended form, became more controversial and enabled the government to direct the Authority, prohibiting broadcasting specified material.

 The new service commenced on New Year’s Eve, 1961.
 Simultaneously, broadcasting was removed from the direct control of the government, and the Authority also took over Radio Eireann.In 1966, after launching a television service, it became Raidió Teilifís Éireann or RTÉ.